NINDS CDE Notice of Copyright

 Cited from CANTAB website: "The tests use non-verbal visual stimuli for use on broad populations across all languages and cultures.
-Parallel modes and automatic stimuli randomisation prevent practice effects to ensure participants can be re-tested over different time periods.
+Parallel modes and automatic stimuli randomization prevent practice effects to ensure participants can be re-tested over different time periods.
 Dynamic tasks variants adjust to the participants' performance level, ending tasks when they reach their limit to prevent any unnecessary testing and maintain user engagement.
 Adaptive modes allow investigators to change the difficulty of the tests dependent on their age and ability, adapting for healthy volunteers, impaired patients and children, avoiding the possibility of floor or ceiling effects."

-Since the instructions and training for these tests is built into the software, and data capture is automatic, the battery may be administered by a wide range of professional personnel after a brief introductory training session.
+Since the instructions and training for these tests are built into the software, and data capture is automatic, the battery may be administered by a wide range of professional personnel after a brief introductory training session.
 No prior experience of neuropsychological testing is required.

-ME/CFS Specific: The CANTAB could be used in functional neuroimaging if separate tasks were taken out of the battery.
+ME/CFS-specific: The CANTAB could be used in functional neuroimaging if separate tasks were taken out of the battery.
 This tool has been used in studies of ME/CFS, but specific norms are not available.

-This scale is scored by computer algorithm.
+Scoring: This scale is scored by computer algorithm.
 The data captured by the CANTAB software is automatically transferred to the CANTAB Connect cloud in a secure manner which meets regulatory requirements for clinical trials and patient integrity.
 Outcome measures for each of the cognitive tests are computed automatically, eliminating human error from the scoring and data entry procedure.
-Data tables are available in real time, and can be exported from the Connect platform directly into conventional statistical packages for further analysis by the user.
+Data tables are available in real time and can be exported from the Connect platform directly into conventional statistical packages for further analysis by the user.

 The key variables for each of the tests in the recommended Parkinson's Disease battery are as follows: